100+ Best Fundraising Ideas for Everyone in 2024

 68. Alternative Spring Break

-If your nonprofit team is social media savvy (and we hope they are!), run a social media campaign appealing to the high schoolers and college students.
-If your nonprofit is a school, a university, or somehow affiliated to an educational institution – that shouldn’t be hard.
+If your nonprofit team is social media savvy (and we hope they are!), run a social media campaign appealing to local high schoolers and college students.

 Ask for donations in place of paying for expensive beachside spring breaks.
 High schools and colleges typically schedule their breaks around the Easter holiday, which can fall in March or April.
 Alternatively, if your nonprofit organization often works with volunteers, plan an excursion/mission trip that allows students to apply their time and money to give back.